MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/5-issue-diagnosis.md

 <!-- Need to verify if the AAD feature will be delivered for GA -->
 Azure Private 5G Core provides two authentication methods for the distributed tracing tool:

 - Username and password: The username/password method allows you to sign in the distributed tracing tool with a default account.
-If your site isn't always connected to Azure, use this method.
+Use this method if your site isn't always connected to Azure.

   You can use the following default account to sign in: